-The Department of Psychology consists of five areas of specialization (also called areas of study): Behavior Analysis, Counseling, Developmental, Neurobehavioral and Cognitive Sciences, and Social.
-Each student is assigned to one area, based on his or her designated preference at the time of admission.
+The Department offers five areas of graduate specialization (also called areas of study): Behavior Analysis, Counseling, Developmental, Neurobehavioral and Cognitive Sciences, and Social.
+Each student is assigned to one area, based on his designated preference at the time of admission.
 Each area has a training coordinator who implements an appropriate curriculum and requirements for graduate students in that area.
 In addition, a department-wide Graduate Coordinator oversees the quality and implementation of the entire graduate program and ensures compliance with college and university policies.
-The Graduate Studies Committee consists of the Graduate Coordinator and two other appointed faculty members, and they serve to assist and advise the Graduate Coordinator, as well as to advise the Chair of the Department on graduate student policies.
+The Graduate Studies Committee, consisting of the Graduate Coordinator and two other appointed faculty members, serves to advise the Graduate Coordinator, and the Chair of the Department, on graduate student policies.

 A. Graduate Advisor/Supervisory Committee.

-Upon admission to the graduate program, students will be assigned to a faculty advisor who will facilitate course registration, supervise student research, and serve as a resource person.
+Upon admission to the graduate program, each student will be assigned a faculty advisor who will facilitate course registration, supervise student research, and serve as a resource person.
 All students must also have a Supervisory Committee.
 The University requires that students formally appoint this committee no later than the end of the first year, or before they have acquired 12 or more credits, in order to retain good standing in the Graduate School.
 Section II.B describes the Supervisory Committee for the Master's Degree and Section III.C describes the Supervisory Committee for the Doctorate.
 Special rules for committee structure apply to students who enter the program with a Master's Degree (see Section III.H).
 Committee appointment forms are available on the departmental website.

 B. Stipends.

-Most assistantships are awarded on a 9-month, academic year appointment and most fellowships are awarded on a 12-month appointment.
-All graduate students are eligible for up to 4 academic years of departmental OPS (Teaching Assistantship) funding, assuming satisfactory progress in the program.
-Students admitted on or after the fall of 2007 are eligible for 5 academic years of departmental OPS funding.
-This funding can occur over the course of no more than six years in the program.
-Students may petition the Graduate Studies Committee for additional funding.
-Students are strongly encouraged to apply for their own research funding through the National Institute of Health and other organizations.
+Most assistantships are awarded on a 9-month, academic year, appointment and most fellowships are awarded on a 12-month appointment.
+All graduate students are eligible for up to four academic years of departmental funding as teaching assistants (TA) or graduate instructors (GI) - assuming satisfactory progress in the program.
+Students admitted on or after the fall of 2007 are eligible for five academic years of departmental funding as TA or GI.
+Students may avail themselves of this funding over no more than six years in the program.Students are strongly encouraged to apply for their own research funding from outside organizations.